benlund/roc/README.md

 Once a default store has been set, you can initialize objects and omit the storage parameter:

-    ROC::Xxx.new(key, _initial_data_)
+    ROC::Xxx.new(key)

 If you try to initialze an object without storage and there's no default storage for its class (and no global default storage), an ArgumentError is raised.

 You can start using the returned object whether or not the underlying key exists in the store you're connected to.

-If the initial_data arg is given the appripriate Redis command for the type will be called immediately with that data (e.g. set for strings, multiple rpush calls for lists)
+If the initial_data arg is given the appropriate Redis command for the type will be called immediately with that data (e.g. set for strings, multiple rpush calls for lists).

-NOTE: If the key already exists and initial data is passed, then existing data is first deleted.
+NOTE: If the key already exists and initial_data is passed, then existing data is first deleted.

 ## Command method names and arguments